TGDivy/TGDivy/README.md

 ## 💬🌞

-> It's the possibility of having a dream come true that makes life interesting. ~ Paulo Coelho
+> 20 percent of your activities will account for 80 percent of your results. ~ Brian Tracy

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )